Ewen2015/GossipCat/docs/source/tutorial.rst

 Cross Validation
 ~~~~~~~~~~~~~~~~

-The vanila idea to test a model's perfomance is to split the data into training and test sets, while this can lead to a bais from the test set.
+The Vanilla idea to test a model's performance is to split the data into training and test sets, which can lead to a bais from the test set.
 So we have cross-validation, which gives a more accurate measure of model quality.

 .. image:: images/xvalidation.svg
   :align: center